-Thanks for your faith and support for our 2019 August Mission Trip to South Korea.
+Thanks for your prayer and support for our 2019 August Mission Trip to South Korea.
 There was a lot of up and downs, but good in the end.
 Here’s a summary of what we did this trip to strengthen the church in the arts and the lessons we learned:

 Week 1 Learning about the culture and mural in the countryside by Ritchie Kong